dvdgeroconnell/pands-project/README.md

 ### Option 2 - Histograms
 <a name="Option-2---Histograms"></a>

 Choosing this option causes a set of 12 histograms to be drawn, representing the 4 attributes (petal length, petal width, sepal length, sepal width) for each of the 3 species.
 Matplotlib's *plt.subplots()* is used to create the figure and axes.
 The *Axes.hist()* method is used to draw the individual subplots.
+The output is saved to *hist_all.png*.

 **Figure 6 - *Iris* attribute histograms by species**
 <img src="hist_all.png" width="900" height="600">